SAVING RURAL HOSPITALS

 at Small Rural Hospitals

-Actual amounts are for rural hospitals <$30 million total expenses in the most recent three years available.
+Actual amounts are from 2017-19 at rural hospitals with less than $30 million in total expenses.
 Estimates (dotted line) are from Figure 3-31.
-Adjusted values (solid line) are the estimated values reduced to reflect inflation between 2017 and 2020.
+Adjusted values (solid line) are the estimated values reduced to reflect inflation between 2018 and 2020.

 The cost per imaging study will be much higher in a very small hospital that only performs a small number of such studies, since the numerator (the staffing and equipment costs) will be the same, but the denominator (the number of studies) will be lower.
 At any given level of staffing and equipment, the more tests that are performed, the lower the average cost per test, and the higher the profit for any given amount of payment for the service.